Making Products Safely

 We put our standards into practice through a five-step quality assurance process we call Total Quality.
 This requires comprehensive testing or review at every stage - during design, development, production, and after sale (see graphic).

 We also employ independent outside labs accredited by the U.S. Consumer Product Safety Commission (CPSC) and other applicable global regulators to test our finished products.
 And no product manufactured by Hasbro is shipped without the final approval of our Quality Assurance Department.
-The end result for consumers?
-Quality and safety embedded into each and every product.

 Step 1: Product Concept